 without, and virtual/mixed phase space

 within.
-Both quantum locality and uncertainty are depicted by this Planck scale physics.
+Both quantum locality and uncertainty are depicted by the ellipsoidal Planck scale physics.
 This pairing of the inner, inverted phase space with the outer, conventional phase space recovers locally all values: r≥L*/2 ↔ r'≤ 2L* and p≥M*c/2 ↔ p'≤ 2M*c.
-Their symmetry enables quantum measurement to include submicroscopically the entire range of macroscopic phase space.
+Their symmetry enables quantum measurement to include microscopically the entire range of macroscopic phase space.

-Wavefunction reciprocal action eigennumbers may provide gravitational, electric or magnetic "singularities" continuity, since it can transform a real Dirac delta function into a virtual, smooth function.
-Upon inversion, Heisenberg's uncertainty principle -- as well as entropy -- reverses its inequality (with action eigenvalue limit of N=1 now that of N-=1)
+Wavefunction reciprocal actions may provide gravitational, electric or magnetic "singularities" continuity, since they can transform a real, acute Dirac delta function into a virtual, smooth function.
+Upon inversion, Heisenberg's uncertainty principle reverses its inequality (with action eigenvalue lower limit N=1 now the upper limit N-=1)

 from ΔrΔp≥h/2 to Δr'Δp'≤ 2h.

-Heisenberg uncertainty, now infinite upon inversion, overlies macroscopic actions included in the triad amongst real, virtual, and mixed states.
 Conventionally, a singular interval, where Δr→ 0, complements a momentum uncertainty Δp→∞.
-Alternatively, inverse phase space allows 0←Δp'→∞ for Δr'→ 0.
-This enables a local spread of virtual momentum N- states to represent quasi-continuously their unbounded self-energy.
+Inverse phase space allows the same.
+This enables local virtual momentum N- states to represent quasi-continuously unbounded self-energy.
 Summing every momentum state of inverse phase space gives a practically infinite internal energy of compactification within the ellipsiod of uncertainty.

-The "semiclassical metric tensor," gμν[r±δr], generates intervals of quantum spacetime divergent from the Δs of conventional general relativity.
-This modified tensor includes the first-order correction, an action-equivalent radius of curvature
+The "semiclassical metric tensor," gμν[r±Δr], generates intervals of quantum spacetime divergent from the Δs of conventional general relativity.
+This modified tensor includes a first-order correction, an action-equivalent radius of curvature

 The nN- establish virtual states' "P-duality" formulation for the semiclassical metric tensor, where